smol-rs/async-task/README.md

 [cargo-add]: https://github.com/killercup/cargo-edit

-## Safety
-This crate makes use of carefully checked `unsafe` blocks to construct an efficient timer implementation.

 ## Contributing
 Want to join us?
 Check out our ["Contributing" guide][contributing] and take a look at some of these issues: